 Kelly Benoit Bird would use the TTDP as a development platform for new acoustic sensors, allowing her to experiment with placement of sensors, integration with imaging systems, coordinated movement, lighting, calibration and intercomparison.
 This would also facilitate the development of in situ methods including calibration approaches.

-Kakani Katija proposes to use the TTDP to develop instrumentation that will (1) allow for fluid visualizations of reflective surfaces, (2) expand the utility of DeepPIV to measure three-dimensional fluid interactions, and/or (3) quantify temporally varying, shape-shifting surfaces for bio-inspired design applications.
+Kakani Katija proposes to use the TTDP to develop instrumentation that will allow for fluid visualizations of reflective surfaces, expand the utility of DeepPIV to measure three-dimensional fluid interactions, and quantify temporally varying, shape-shifting surfaces for bio-inspired design applications.
 Each of these instrument packages will benefit from the use of TTDP as a testbed and calibration platform prior to cruise deployments.

 Matt Kemp could make use of TTDP for testing the docking capability of his “sea hive”, which would require thousands of test docks to ensure reliability.
-Traditional ship-based approaches would be cost-prohibitive (5,000 hours of testing @ 8 hours per ship day = 62 days at sea = $5M+), however testing using a low-logistic, flexible platform in a controlled environment like the test tank, could achieve cost-realism through testing automation.
+Traditional ship-based approaches would be cost-prohibitive (5,000 hours of testing @ 8 hours per ship day = 62 days at sea = $5M+), however testing using a low-logistic, flexible platform in a controlled environment, like the test tank, could achieve cost-realism through testing automation.

-Steve Rock could use the TTDP to aid the development of all of the vision-based control algorithms required in the Precision Control Project.
+Steve Rock could use the TTDP to aid the development of all of the vision-based control algorithms required in the Precision Control Project and Mesobot.
 This includes algorithms for tracking midwater targets (e.g. jellies) as well as advanced control approaches for performing benthic transects using both ROVs and AUVs.
 Currently, the only means of validating these control laws is to perform sea trials.
 The test tank platform would enable a much more time-efficient and much less costly means of performing all the preliminary tests.

 In summary, the proposed platform would be an institutional asset that would expedite development and increase the value of sea days and be used across a wide range of research programs.